tonedefdev/microservice_app/README.md

 Kind takes a different approach by setting up the control plane and worker node as containers in Docker utilizing the VM that's already built for Linux containers on Windows.
 This means less resource intensive development workloads, and ephemeral clusters that can be leveraged when needed.

 ## Deploying the Kubernetes Cluster Using Kind
-First, we'll start off by install **Kind**.
-We'll be working on a Windows machine so we'll be using Chocolatey the Windows package manager.
+First, we'll start off by installing **Kind**.
+We'll be working on a Windows machine so we'll be using **Chocolatey** the Windows package manager.
 Use the following command to instlal **Kind** on your machine:

 ```powershell